JacobD2001/AlchemiaLabs_ex/README.md

-Jakub Dzikowski
+# Jakub Dzikowski

-How to run this repo ?
+## How to run this repo?

-1. Clone the repository from github with git clone https://github.com/JacobD2001/AlchemiaLabs_ex.git
+1. Clone the repository from GitHub with `git clone https://github.com/JacobD2001/AlchemiaLabs_ex.git`
-2. Go into "server" directory and following commands:
+2. Go into the "server" directory and run the following commands:
-   a) npm install - install all dependencies for server side
+   - `npm install` - Install all dependencies for the server side
-   b) node server.js - run the server(runs on port 3000)
+   - `node server.js` - Run the server (runs on port 3000)
-3. Go into "client" directory and run following commands:
+3. Go into the "client" directory and run the following commands:
-   a) npm install - install all dependencies for client side
+   - `npm install` - Install all dependencies for the client side
-   b) npm run serve - run server for development
+   - `npm run serve` - Run the server for development
-4. ENJOY YOUR API! :)
+4. ENJOY YOUR API! 😊🚀